Mehmet Oz: Public reception

-Oz has faced criticism for his promotion of pseudoscience, homeopathy, and alternative medicine.
-Popular Science and The New Yorker have published critical articles on Oz for giving "non-scientific" advice.
+Oz has faced criticism for his promotion of pseudoscience, including homeopathy, and alternative medicine.
+Popular Science and The New Yorker have published critical articles on Oz for giving non-scientific advice.
 HuffPost has accused Oz of promoting quackery.

 A 2014 study published in the British Medical Journal found that medical talk shows such as The Dr. Oz Show and The Doctors often lack adequate information on the specific benefits or evidence of their claims.
 Forty episodes of each program from early 2013 were evaluated, determining that evidence supported 46 percent, contradicted 15 percent, and was not found for 39 percent of the recommendations on The Dr Oz Show.
 Unfounded claims included saying apple juice had unsafe levels of arsenic and cell phones could cause breast cancer.

-Oz was awarded the James Randi Educational Foundation's Pigasus Award 2009 for his promotion of Reiki.
-However, he used Reiki as a moral support to patients in operating room, not for replacing any medical procedure and pointed out that he was unfairly attacked.
+Oz was awarded the James Randi Educational Foundation's Pigasus Award 2009 for his promotion of reiki.
+However, he used reiki for moral support to patients in the operating room, and claimed that he was unfairly attacked.

 Oz has been criticized for the guests he has invited onto The Dr. Oz Show, including psychics, faith healers, peddlers of unproven or disproven medical treatments, and anti-vaccination activists, including Joseph Mercola, Robert F. Kennedy Jr., and Christiane Northrup.

 From 1999 to 2004, Oz was named a "Global Leader of Tomorrow" by the World Economic Forum and was listed on Time Magazine's "100 Most Influential People" of 2008.
-He has been nominated for ten Daytime Emmy Awards for Outstanding Talk Show Host since The Dr. Oz Show premiered in 2009, and has won the award four times (in 2010, 2011, 2014 and 2016).
+He was nominated for ten Daytime Emmy Awards for Outstanding Talk Show Host with The Dr. Oz Show which aired from 2009 to 2022, and won the award four times (in 2010, 2011, 2014 and 2016).